 Chadidscha Schoepffer formerly employed as project coordinator at the ZEU, successfully defended her PhD thesis entitled "Verfassungsgerichtsbarkeit in Senegal.
 Eine Analyse der Grundlagen, Entwicklung und Stellung verfassungsgerichtlicher Kontrolle in der Republik Senegal".

 She was supervised by Prof. em.
 Dr. Brun-Otto Bryde (former judge at the Federal Constitutional Court) and Prof. Dr. Thilo Marauhn.

 - Flying Less Pledge

-- Organizing, preparing and coordinating an e-learning module
+- Organising, preparing and coordinating an e-learning module

 - Presentation - "Limits to Ideal Free Distributions in Pastoralist Systems" by Dr. Sarah Robinson